Akib7/trip_app/README.md

 # trip_app

-A Flutter Trip App UI
+A Flutter Trip App UI which will giver user the information about trips that they are trying to plan.

 ## Getting Started